 - If you are unsure regarding any of these basic questions, you may need to look at the training your competent person and rescue team are getting.

-For more information, visit our Roco Trench Rescue page to view the course description and 2018 training dates.
-Register today to learn more about trench safety and rescue operations.
+For more information, visit our Roco Trench Rescue page and our Trench Competent Person page to view the course descriptions and see upcoming training dates.
+Register today to learn more about trench safety and rescue operations, and call us about scheduling a class if the posted training dates don't work for you.

 Resource: OSHA Quick Takes